toujou/ui-components/packages/toujou-snackbar/README.md

 ## Variants
 The `toujou-snackbar` element has 5 variants: `default`, `success`, `warning`, `error` and `info`.

-To choose the variant you want to use you just need to add the `variant` property to the `add-snackbar` custom event.
+To choose the variant you want to use you just need to add the `variant` property to the `toujou-add-snackbar` custom event.

 If there is no `variant` property, the `default` variant will be used.